All classes must have one Student to represent their individual class.

 - Looks great on your CV

-- Class Representative Certificate if you fulfill your responsibilities
+- Class Ambassador Certificate if you fulfill your responsibilities

 - If unable to attend a meeting prior notification must be provided and you should arrange